thofisch/doc-api/docs/content_negotiation.md

 Even when you know out of band this information, clearly indicating the client's preferences and capabilities can help the client in the face of change.
 It is better to ask for a specific representation instead of getting a default one, because the default can change.

-When making a request:
+#### Content Type Negotiation

+*content negotiation (include or exclude and force to e.g. json)?*

 - **DO** add an `Accept` header with a comma-separated list of media type preferences.
 If the client prefers one media type over the other, add a `q` parameter with each media type.
 - **DO** add `*;q=0.0` in the `Accept` header to indicate to the server it cannot process anything other than the media types listed in the `Accept` header, if the client can process only certain formats.
-- **DO** add an `Accept-Charset` header with the preferred character set, if the client can process characters of a specific character set only, if not, avoid adding this header
-- **DO** add an `Accept-Language` header for the preferred language of the representation.
-- **DO** add an `Accept-Encoding` header listing the supported encodings,if the client is able to decompress representations compressed encoding such as `gzip`, `compress`, or `deflate`, add an `Accept-Encoding` header listing the supported encodings, if not, skip this header
-- **CONSIDER** brotli (`br`).
-- **DO NOT** assume that servers support content negotiation, and be prepared to receive a representation that does not meet the `Accept-*` headers.

-#### Content Type Negotiation

-*content negotiation (include or exclude and force to e.g. json)?*

 - **DO** return a representation using the default format, if the request has no `Accept` header.
 - **DO** parse the header, sort the values of media types by the `q` parameters in descending order, if the request has an `Accept` header, then select a media type from the list that the server supports.
 - **DO** handle [content negotiation failures](#negotiation-failures) to determine an appropriate response